Basuangadijnv/FlutterAppdev/README.md

 <h2>
   Learn to use stateful widget, widgets such as TextButton, TextField etc.,
   <br>
-  Using the external file math_expressions
+  Using the external Package math_expressions
 <h2>